 The Vocational Nursing Program is a 44 week program designed to enable students to acquire the knowledge, skills, and competencies related to enhancing the health and well-being of individuals and families.
-Duties within the scope of practice for a vocational nurse typically include, but are not limited to, provision of basic hygienic and nursing care; measurement of vital signs; basic client assessment; documentation; performance of prescribed treatments: administration prescribed medications; medical of and, performance of non-medicated intravenous therapy and blood withdrawal (requires separate Board certification).
-The program has classroom instruction and required clinical experiences to prepare the student to become an entrylevel practitioner.
+Duties within the scope of practice for a vocational nurse typically include, but are not limited to, provision of basic hygienic and nursing care; measurement of vital signs; basic client assessment; documentation; performance of prescribed medical treatments; administration of prescribed medications; and, performance of non-medicated intravenous therapy and blood withdrawal (requires separate Board certification).
+The program has classroom instruction and required clinical experiences to prepare the student to become an entry-level practitioner.